Byron Vásquez: Career

-Vásquez started his youth career with Aomori Yamada High School from 2016 to 2018.
-Vásquez started his first career with Iwaki FC in 2019 after graduation from high school in two years, but returned in 2021 after loan to chilean club.
+Vásquez started his first career with Iwaki FC in 2019 after graduation from high school in two years, but returned in 2021 after loan to Chilean club.

-In 2020, Vasquez loan to chilean club, Universidad Catolica but he left the club after a season at Chile.
+In 2020, Vasquez loan to Chilean club, Universidad Catolica but he left the club after a season at Chile.

 On 5 December 2021, he brought his club promotion to the J3 League as well as JFL champions for the first time in their respective history.
 24 days later at same month and year, Vasquez signed to J2 club, Tokyo Verdy from Iwaki FC for upcoming 2022 season.

+On 6 July 2023, Vasquez announcement officially permanent transfer to Machida Zelvia, where his high school teacher Go Kuroda is the manager.

+On 21 August 2025, Vasquez announce official loan transfer to J3 League club, Tochigi City FC.

 Personal life

-Vásquez was born in Chile but moved to Japan since his youth.
-On 16 May 2022, He announced his intention to acquire Japanese nationality on SNS.
+Vásquez was born in Chile but moved to Japan at an early age.
+On 16 May 2022, he announced his intention to acquire Japanese nationality through naturalization.

-He obtained Japanenese citizenship through naturalization in October 2022, although there are a few interviews that needs to be done before he had it.

-Both of his parents are foreigners, but he is fluent in Japanese and can read and write perfectly.